 - Official outsourcing bodies have traditionally focused on the big players only, as such, there is a lack of essential infrastructure and support for this potential next boom.

-A white paper, by Outsource Accelerator, exploring the trends, challenges and initiatives in the outsourcing sector, and the unrecognised potential of the SME Sector as the potent success factor.
+A white paper, by Outsource Accelerator, exploring the trends, challenges, and initiatives in the outsourcing sector, and the unrecognized potential of the SME Sector as the potent success factor.

 Part I. Overview

 Introduction to outsourcing: a recent search for efficiency

 The 1997 Asian financial crisis caused waves of economic anxiety and hardship that compelled many developed regions of the world to recalibrate their ways of doing business, push costs down, and diversify their operational portfolio as means to manage risks and mitigate costs.
 Outsourcing emerged at that time as a nascent key strategic thrust among companies, which allowed them to free up resources and redirect managerial focus to core competencies.
 Large firms began to look for providers that could take on the outsourcing of some of their operations, taking the following factors into consideration: